tuo/tuo.github.io/midlife crisis as programmer and AI.md

 It says: There are thousands of thousands of holes in the mountains with different shapes.
 Some look like a nose, some look like a mouth, some look like an ear, with different internal structures.
 When the wind is blowing on the earth, either small or strong, those holes generate different sounds, each with a unique pitch and tone.
 In whole, it is as if nature is conducting a symphony or orchestra.
 How harmonious it is!

+图片

+Each hole has different internal structure, some may looks messy, some may looks perfect, but when each hole is self-asserting itself, each is contributing its one into that grand melody.
+Thought different and diverse, each has its root in that shared harmony from universe.
+Those individuals are somehow connected in their deepest level.
+When each is expressing, they dont' have specfic aim for harmony, that's never part of their initial drives, it is all about themseves.

+Suprisingly, when one is express his seeing and feeling about universe in his unfilterd lens in his own way, the universe seems could better connect to the deeply side of others.
+To awake the true authentica side of someone, to let him could make his own sounds,  no-pretenius, no-duplicating.
+Hence connect as whole and feel that flowing of the harmony.